eikonomega/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-07.md

     ```

     - You can see that `null` has been added to your list of friends.  **Now,
-    I know that some friends can be dull, but there probably are completely
+    I know that some friends can be dull, but there probably aren't completely
     `null`.**

 - Notice that this error is also not caught in our test harness.
 This is
-because no exception has occurred in our program.
-When we call the
+because no exception - technically - has occurred in our program.
+When we call
-`request.get_json()` method.
-It depends on there being a `content-type`
+the  `request.get_json()` method,  it depends on there being a `content-type`
-header set to `application/json`.
-If it doesn't find one, it assumes
+header on the HTTP request being set to `application/json`.
+If it doesn't find
-that there is no JSON payload and returns `None`.
+one, it assumes that there is no JSON payload and returns `None`.

+- `None` then gets past to `datastore.create_friend` and you get a new `null`
+friend.

 - So, you have choice to make now.
 You can check to see if the return
 value of `request.get_json` is `None` and prevent the call to
-`datastore.create_friend` or you can have a check for that inside of
+`datastore.create_friend` or you can have a check for value that inside of
 `datastore.create_friend`.

 - Since, generally speaking, I think it is better for functions to verify